 With only four deaths Leprechaun is hardly a gorefest.
-According to its star, Leprechaun was originally intended to be a scary kid’s movie but was re-written to incorporate more gory elements, which could account for the film’s low death count and light-hearted spirit.
+According to its star, the film was originally intended to be a scary kid’s movie but was re-written to incorporate more gory elements, which could account for the film’s low death count and light-hearted spirit.
 One of the deaths will leave you laughing out loud, when the Leprechaun “pogos” someone to death with a pogo stick while singing a catchy jingle: “This old Lep, he played one.
 He played pogo on his lung.”

-Instead, the film has some success with its comedic moments.
+Instead, Leprechaun has some success with its comedic moments.
 Particularly amusing are the scenes in which the Leprechaun is made to shine shoes, as that is apparently also part of the folklore.
-Some of Leprechaun’s funniest moments come at the expense of cereal brand Lucky Charms.
+Some of the film’s funniest moments come at the expense of cereal brand Lucky Charms.
 Apparently, Lucky Charms had been contacted about featuring the product in one of the film’s scenes.
 But when they saw a working print of the movie they pulled out.
 Furious at their action Director Mark Jones then inserted a scene in which the Leprechaun eats a generic knock-off of Lucky Charms (titled ‘Lucky Clovers’) and then spits it out.
 In one of the film’s final scenes, Alex uses a slingshot to fire a four-leaf clover into the mouth of the Leprechaun, famously shouting “Fuck you, Lucky Charms!”

 In other words, if you never see Leprechaun in your life you won’t be missing much.
 Neither gory or scary, and only marginally funny, it’s just sort of an odd movie that stuck around for some reason.
 Any of the Child’s Play films are more worthy of your time, including the much criticized Seed of Chucky.

 The best value for the Leprechaun series, as of January 2018, is the Leprechaun: The Complete Movie Collection (Blu-Ray and Digital HD set.
 Although there are other purchase options, this set offers the best value and offers all seven movies in the series at budget price.
 The final entry, Leprechaun Returns, can be purchased separately to complete the set.